FAQ: Is English Changing?

-Yes, and so is every other human language!
+Yes, and so is every other human language.
 Language is always changing, evolving, and adapting to the needs of its users.
 This isn't a bad thing; if English hadn't changed since, say, 1950, we wouldn't have words to refer to modems, fax machines, or cable TV.
 As long as the needs of language users continue to change, so will the language.
-The change is so slow that from year to year we hardly notice it, except to grumble every so often about the ‘poor English’ being used by the younger generation!
-However, reading Shakespeare's writings from the sixteenth century can be difficult.
+The change is so slow that from year to year we hardly notice it (except to grumble every so often about the 'poor English' being used by the younger generation!).
+But reading Shakespeare's writings from the sixteenth century can be difficult.
 If you go back a couple more centuries, Chaucer's Canterbury Tales are very tough sledding, and if you went back another 500 years to try to read Beowulf, it would be like reading a different language.

 Why does language change?

-The sounds of a language change over time, too.
-About 500 years ago, English began to undergo a major change in the way its vowels were pronounced.
-Before that, geese would have rhymed with today's pronunciation of face, while mice would have rhymed with today's peace.
-However, a 'Great Vowel Shift' began to occur, during which the ay sound (as in pay) changed to ee (as in fee) in all the words containing it, while the ee sound changed to i (as in pie).
-Overall, seven different vowel sounds were affected.
-If you've ever wondered why most other European languages spell the sound ay with an ‘e’ (as in fiancé), and the sound ee with an ‘i’ (as in aria), it's because those languages didn't undergo the Great Vowel Shift, only English did.
+Finally, the sounds of a language change over time, too.
+About 500 years ago English began to undergo a major change in the way its vowels were pronounced.
+Before that,geese would have rhymed with today's pronunciation of face, while mice would have rhymed with today's peace.
+But then a 'Great Vowel Shift' began to occur, during which the ay sound (as in pay) changed to ee (as in fee) in all the words containing it, while the ee sound changed to i (as in pie).
+In all, seven different vowel sounds were affected.
+If you've ever wondered why most other European languages spell the sounday with an e (as in fiancé) and the sound ee with an i (as in aria), it's because those languages didn't undergo the Great Vowel Shift.
+Only English did.

 Wasn't English more elegant in Shakespeare's day?

-People tend to think that older forms of languages are more elegant, logical, or ‘correct’ than modern forms, but it's just not true.
+People tend to think that older forms of language are more elegant, logical, or correct than modern forms, but it's just not true.
 The fact that language is always changing doesn't mean it's getting worse; it's just becoming different.

 In Old English, a small winged creature with feathers was known as a brid.
 Over time, the pronunciation changed to bird.
 Although it's not hard to imagine children in the 1400's being scolded for 'slurring' brid into bird, it's clear that bird won out.
 Nobody today would suggest that bird is an incorrect word or a sloppy pronunciation.

 The speech patterns of young people tend to grate on the ears of adults because they're unfamiliar.
-Also, new words and phrases are used in spoken or informal language sooner than in formal, written language, so it's true that the phrases you may hear a teenager use may not yet be appropriate for business letters.
+Also, new words and phrases are used in spoken or informal language sooner than in formal, written language, so it's true that the phrases you hear teenagers using may not yet be appropriate for business letters.
 But that doesn't mean they're worse - just newer.
-For years, English teachers and newspaper editors argued that the word hopefully shouldn't be used to mean 'I hope', as in hopefully it won't rain today, even though people frequently used it that way in informal speech.
-(Of course nobody complained about other 'sentence adverbs' such as frankly and actually.)
-The battle against hopefully is now all but lost, and it appears at the beginnings of sentences, even in formal documents.
+For years English teachers and newspaper editors argued that the word hopefully shouldn't be used to mean 'I hope', as in Hopefully it won't rain today, even though people frequently used it that way in informal speech.
+(And, of course nobody complained about other 'sentence adverbs' such as frankly andactually.)
+Now the battle against hopefully is all but lost, and it appears at the beginnings of sentences even in formal documents.

 If you listen carefully, you can hear language change in progress.
-For example, anymore is a word that used to only occur in negative sentences, such as I don't eat pizza anymore.
-Now, in many areas of the country, it's being used in positive sentences, like I've been eating a lot of pizza anymore.
+For example,anymore used to occur only in negative sentences: I don't eat pizza anymore.
+But now, in many areas of the country, it's being used in positive sentences: I've been eating a lot of pizza anymore.
 In this use, anymore means something like 'lately'.
 If that sounds odd to you now, keep listening; you may be hearing it in your neighborhood before long.